Data-Transfer/parallel-io-channles/Readme.md

     4. consumer threads receive the buffer and the file offset and store the data into file
     5. buffer is moved back to the producer thread that sent it
     6. each consumer thread returns the number of bytes written to file
+    7. the results from all consumer threads are merged into a single array returned to client code

 Synchronous calls to `pread` and `pwrite` inside reader or writer threads are used to transfer data.